 Kilobyte (K.B.)

-Referred to as a unit of 1000 bytes, a kilobyte is equivalent to 2 10 or 1024 bytes in computer memory, which is divided into quantities that are powers of two.
+A kilobyte is a unit of 1000 bytes, but in computer memory, it's equivalent to 1024 bytes, which is divided into quantities that are powers of two.

 Landing Zone

-When instructed to do so or when the power is switched off, the read/write heads migrate to this spot on the inner part of the disc.
-This region of the disc is not used to store user data.
+When the power is off or when instructed, the read/write heads move to a specific spot on the inner disc, which is not used for storing user data.

 Latency

-The time it takes for the read/write heads to wait for the disc to turn to the proper position before they can access the necessary data.
-The average time between the head getting on track and the data moving to the head for a disc rotating at 5200 RPM is 5.8 milliseconds.
+The time it takes for the read/write heads to wait for the disc to turn to the proper position before accessing data is approximately 5.8 milliseconds for a disc rotating at 5200 RPM.

 Local Area Network (LAN)